 In addition, it is an enterprise HIE.
 With the release of the radiographic study module, OmniClinic will provide a uniquely convenient, mobile study viewer that is integrated with the remainder of the application.
 No longer will it be necessary to read the radiologist’s reports, then separately log into a PACS system to view the actual images.
 A patient-oriented module will allow reminders and case management information to be passed on to patients in a highly specific, targeted manner.
 For more information, please review our product brochure by clicking here.

-The immediate next release of OmniClinic will send e-mails to its registered users whenever transitions of care occur or new data becomes available in the OmniClinic database.
-For instance, when an admission is registered through the host ADT system, the referring physician listed on the patient record can receive an e-mail informing them that a patient of theirs has been admitted (or seen in the ER).
+OmniClinic sends notifications to its registered users whenever transitions of care occur or new data becomes available in the OmniClinic database.
+For instance, when an admission is registered through the host ADT system, the referring physician listed on the patient record can receive an automated e-mail informing them that a patient of theirs has been admitted (or seen in the ER).
 The e-mail is an invitation to log into OmniClinic to find out more, and does not divulge any identifiable patient health information.
 The users can set the preferences on their mobile connected devices to the most convenient notification mode in order to make sure they are in receipt of those e-mails at all times.
 More importantly, they can set the events that trigger those e-mails (admissions, discharges, new physician notes, new consult notes, critical lab values, new lab values, new radiology resutls, etc., etc.) in OmniClinic in order to receive reminders about the information most relevant to them and to the care of their patients.

 By using OmniClinic, referring physicians receive instant access to discharge summaries from all participating inpatient facilities.
 The host insitution(s) set policies regarding the level of detail of their data that different affiliated providers can access through OmniClinic.
 Depending on the depth of integration with the host EMR(s), potentially all inpatient information can be made available to all OmniClinic users at all times.